 (a) there has been a contravention of section 593 (public company: valuation of non-cash consideration for shares), and

 (b) by virtue of that contravention another is liable to pay any amount under the provision contravened,

 that person is also liable to pay that amount (jointly and severally with any other person so liable), unless he is exempted from liability under subsection (3) below.

-(2) If a company enters into an agreement in contravention of section 598 (public company: agreement for transfer of non-cash asset in initial period)
+(2) If a company enters into an agreement in contravention of section 598 (public company: agreement for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.